diganta121/RoXBot/README.md

 # Just a bot for Roblox clients
 ---

-RoBot is a utility bot that uses a Roblox client and can perform actions automatically.
+RoxBot is a roblox bot that uses the Roblox client to perform actions automatically.
 It uses `pygetwindow` to focus on Roblox and send keypresses to it.

 It also has a neat little interface made using `pygame`, other than those it has no dependencies.

 ---
 ### Security Notice
-Since it only uses keypresses, RoBot does **not** require administrator privileges or require you to enter credentials.
+Since it only uses keypresses, RoXBot does **not** require administrator privileges or require you to enter credentials.

 ---